2025 William & Mary Tribe football team

-The 2025 William & Mary Tribe football team represent the College of William & Mary as a member of the Coastal Athletic Association Football Conference (CAA) during the 2025 NCAA Division I FCS football season.
-The Tribe is led by seventh-year head coach Mike London and plays their home games at Zable Stadium.
+The 2025 William & Mary Tribe football team represented the College of William & Mary as a member of the Coastal Athletic Association Football Conference (CAA) during the 2025 NCAA Division I FCS football season.
+The Tribe were led by seventh-year head coach Mike London and plays their home games at Zable Stadium.
+They finished the season with a 7–5 overall record (6–2 CAA) and tied for third place in CAA standings.